Quick Reference Guide

 • Waterproof phone case (or dry storage)

 For complete safety requirements, read our safety guide.
+Avoid the most common beginner mistakes that compromise safety.

 Fishing Setup (Beginner-Level)